-Few works in our Collection have enjoyed as much popularity as Under the jacaranda by R. (Richard) Godfrey Rivers.
+Few works in our Collection have enjoyed as much popularity as Under the jacaranda by R (Richard) Godfrey Rivers.
 Painted in 1903, some twelve years after the British-born artist arrived in Queensland, the image depicts Rivers and his wife Selina sitting in the shade of a large jacaranda tree, at that time a landmark in Brisbane’s Botanic Gardens, the first jacaranda tree grown in Australia, planted in Brisbane in 1864.1

-The featured jacaranda in the painting c.1895
+The jacaranda in Rivers’ painting

 The jacaranda tree in ‘Under the Jacaranda’